 Ford also claims charging will be cheaper in the Focus Electric, thanks to smart technology which can be set to charge the car when electricity is at its cheapest or greenest. normally late at night.

 Tech To Tame Range Anxiety

-And while it displays that information in a kooky way -- with digital butterflies -- we like the glass-half-full optimism that Ford applies to remaining battery charge.
+while it displays that information in a kooky way — with digital

 The Usual Eco-Messages

 Like all of Ford’s competitors, Ford is keen to point out every little eco-minded detail of the Ford Focus Electric, from its recycled plastic-bottle seats through to the eco-credentials of the factory where the car will be made.